-In this article we’ll cover what you need to know about defective car parts and personal injury lawsuits.
+In this article, we’ll cover what you need to know about defective car parts and motor vehicle lawsuits.

 Vehicle manufacturers have legal obligations to ensure the parts they manufacture and sell are safe.
 The National Traffic and Motor Vehicle Safety Act ensures manufacturers produce vehicles that meet safety standards, and recall or remove those that do not.
 Unfortunately this is not always the case.
 Since this act was instituted in 1966 there have been over 390 million vehicle recalls, 46 million tire recalls, and 66 million defective car part recalls.

 Defective car parts can be a result of a defectively designed part where the part was not designed safely, or a manufacturing defect where the part was designed safely, but there was an error made in the manufacturing process that rendered it unsafe.
 In either of these circumstance, if you’ve suffered a personal injury from a defective car part an experienced lawyer can work with you for a personal injury lawsuit.